 Older homes can especially present smaller rooms with irregular dimensions that may make flooring decisions seem more complicated.
 If you want to use the look of genuine longer, wider wood planks to open a room, it may be wiser to use an engineered hardwood product that will be easier to cut and fit an odd-shaped smaller space.
 Luxury vinyl options also offer tremendous dimension stability and floating floor capability for easier installation without removing your old flooring.
 Modern flooring products have the versatility to help you transform your smaller rooms in record time.

 Our flooring experts are here to answer any questions and help you achieve the look you love for every room, no matter how big or small.
-Visit our Arlington Heights, showroom to explore all the gorgeous flooring solutions that will help you complete the household!
+Visit our Madison, showroom to explore all the gorgeous flooring solutions that will help you complete the household!